-Our charity partner StepChange Debt Charity provides free debt advice.
+Our charity partner StepChange Debt Charity provides free debt advice (page 127).

-You can also contact Citizens Advice in England, Scotland and Wales, or Advice NI in Northern Ireland for free debt advice.
+You can also contact Citizens Advice in England, Scotland and Wales, or Advice NI in Northern Ireland for free debt advice (pages 122 to 123).

 We have more information about dealing with debt on our website.
 Visit macmillan.org.uk/managing-debt